johankaito/reward-relay/README.md

 ## FREQUENTLY ASKED QUESTIONS

-### Q: Why Rewardify vs just using PointsHacks?
+### Q: Why Reward Relay vs just using PointsHacks?
 **A**: PointsHacks is content/education.
-Rewardify is automation/execution.
+Reward Relay is automation/execution.
 They're complementary (we may partner).

 ### Q: Why would people pay $49/month for this?
 **A**: Time savings (40 hours/year) + optimized earnings (50K+ extra points = $500-1,000 value) = ROI of 10:1.